NativeScript/docs-v7/docs/tooling/ios-watch-apps.md

 ---
 title: iOS WatchOS Applications
-description: Use NativeScript to build your WatchOS apps that will bring users timely information and provide them with way to interact on the go.
+description: Use NativeScript to build your WatchOS apps that will bring users timely information and provide them with a way to interact on the go.
 position: 90
 slug: ios-watch-apps
 ---

 # iOS WatchOS Applications

-From version 5.4 of the NativeScript CLI, an integration of [WatchOS](https://developer.apple.com/watchos/) applicaiton is now supported for your iOS mobile application created with NativeScript.
+From version 5.4 of the NativeScript CLI, an integration of [WatchOS](https://developer.apple.com/watchos/) application supports for your iOS mobile app created with NativeScript.

 ## Prerequisites